Kapelianovych/fluss-core/README.md

 ): (input: T) => Either<L, R>;
 ```

 Wraps code into `try/catch` and returns `Either` monad with result.
 If `catchFn` is not `undefined`, then `Either` with result will be returned, otherwise - `Either` with error.
-Asyncronous version is also existed.
+Asynchronous version is also existed.

 ```typescript
 const getUser /*: (id: string) => Either<NoUserError, User> */ = tryCatch(